Alex Miller (writer): Life

 Alex Miller was born in London to a Scottish father and Irish mother.
 After working as a farm labourer in Somerset he migrated alone to Australia at the age of 16.
 He worked as a ringer in Queensland and as a horse breaker in New Zealand before studying at night school to gain university entrance.
 Miller graduated from the University of Melbourne in English and History in 1965.
 In 1975 he published his first short story, 'Comrade Pawel' in Meanjin Quarterly.
 In 1980 he was a co-founder of the Anthill Theatre and a founding member of the Melbourne Writers' Theatre.
 Miller taught writing courses at Holmesglen TAFE and La Trobe University between 1986 and 1997.
 Miller has written full-time since 1998.
 In this time he has written nine of his thirteen published novels and his non-fiction, Max.
 His work has received wide critical acclaim.

 Alex Miller lives in country Victoria with his wife Stephanie.
 The Ancestor Game was re-published by Allen & Unwin in 2016 as a celebratory edition to mark 25 years since its publication and to honour the author on his 80th birthday.

 Writing

 Miller's first novel, Watching the Climbers on the Mountain, was published in 1988 and republished by Allen & Unwin in 2012.
 Major national and international recognition came with the publication of The Ancestor Game, his third novel and the winner of both the Miles Franklin Award and overall winner of the Commonwealth Writers' Prize in 1993.
 Since then Miller has published on average a major novel every two years, his tenth being Autumn Laing published in 2011.
-The Melbourne critic Peter Craven, writing in The Australian on 14 July 2012, describes Autumn Laing as "superb" and says of it, "it is the novel that is liable to burn brightest in the whole of his oeuvre."
-Professor Brenda Walker suggests that 'Alex Miller may be Australia's greatest living writer'.
+The Melbourne critic Peter Craven, writing in The Australian on 14 July 2012, described Autumn Laing as "superb" and said "it is the novel that is liable to burn brightest in the whole of his oeuvre."
+Professor Brenda Walker suggests that "Alex Miller may be Australia's greatest living writer."